awsdocs/aws-doc-sdk-examples/test/public_ecr_repositories/README.md

 # Useful commands

- * `cdk ls`          list all stacks in the app
+ * `cdk ls`          List all stacks in the app
- * `cdk synth`       emits the synthesized CloudFormation template
+ * `cdk synth`       Emit the synthesized CloudFormation template
- * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `cdk deploy`      Deploy this stack to your default AWS account/Region
- * `cdk diff`        compare deployed stack with current state
+ * `cdk diff`        Compare deployed stack with current state
- * `cdk docs`        open CDK documentation
+ * `cdk docs`        Open CDK documentation

 ---
 This code has been tested and verified to run with AWS CDK 2.70.0 (build c13a0f1).